Rose-Elliott/msc-final-project/README.md

 # msc-final-project
-This is the reproducability code for my MSc project entitled: Dynamics of Antimicrobial Resistance Genes in UK Wastewater Treatment: A Metagenomic Perspective
+This is the reproducibility code for my MSc project entitled: Dynamics of Antimicrobial Resistance Genes in UK Wastewater Treatment: A Metagenomic Perspective

 These scripts were produced using: Python (v3.11.9), and R (v4.4.2).